"How would you describe yourself?"

 Should I prepare different words for different jobs?

 Yes.
 Review the job description and company values before each interview.
 Choose words that align with what they're looking for, but only if you can authentically back them up.
+For more on this, see our guide on how to tailor your resume to a job description.

 The right words are just the start.
 You need them presented professionally, optimised for ATS, and tailored to each application.